kaizoku-oh/zephyr-app-workspace/README.md

 - [ ] Add a usage of the active objects pattern

-- [ ] Add a usage of a state machine using SMF
+- [ ] Add a usage of an event driven state machine using the SMF OS service and the Event kernel object

 - [ ] Add Local class for managing local time and geo-location